latifkabir/epics-analysis-tools/README.md

 ## To Do

-- Implement separate Java package for the epics analysis tools.
+- Implement a separate Java package for the epics analysis tools.
 - Allow scripting using Groovy